canyilmaz9/javapath/README.md

 ## ProgramToFindFibonacciSeriesWithRecursive
 Create a program to find Fibonacci series using recursive methods in Java.

+## ProgramToFindPalindromeWords
+Write a program in Java that finds out whether the word entered by the user is "Palindromic" or not.
+If reading a word backwards gives the same word, that word is a "Palindromic Word".
+Example: abba , asa , kavak, kayak.

 ## ProgramToFindPowersOf4And5LessThanTheEnteredNumber
 Write a program that prints the powers of 4 and 5 up to the entered number using Java loops.